thibautjombart/website/content/about.md

 short term incidence forecasting.

 I regularly deploy to outbreak responses in the field, or close to it.
-In 2019, I will have spent a total of 6 months in North Kivu, DRC, for the response to the **Ebola** outbreak.
+In 2019, I spent a total of 6 months in North Kivu, DRC, for the response to the **Ebola** outbreak.
 I set up the analytics pipelines used first in Béni, then in Goma for informing the leadership of the response on various aspects of the outbreak in real time.
-Since February 2020, I have been working full-time on **COVID-19**, setting up data pipelines for the [CMMID](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases) group at LSHTM, and developing statistical approaches for informing the response in the UK alongside many other members of [SPI-M](https://www.gov.uk/government/publications/spi-m-publish-updated-modelling-summary).
+From February 2020 to late 2021, I was working full-time on **COVID-19**, setting up data pipelines for the [CMMID](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases) group at LSHTM, developing statistical approaches for informing the response in the UK alongside many other members of [SPI-M](https://www.gov.uk/government/publications/spi-m-publish-updated-modelling-summary), as well as for the COVID-19 analytics team at the WHO.